knobs-dials/duppy/README.md

 In other cases don't save as much, e.g.
 - for many same-sized files, we read the start of every one
 - for many tiny files we are more bound more by filesystem calls, and/or seeks (on platter drives more than on SSD).
+- for many large identical files, we have to read all their contents (though this should be a rare case)

 Example:
 ===